Last Updated on

 To the right was a path descending from Beinn Narnain.
 Finally, to the left were the stone steps to The Cobbler.
 To our surprise, the steps disappeared under the thick cover of snow.
 We were only geared with microspikes (Bea) and a walking pole (myself).
 It was my own fault to be so under-geared, it was me who convinced Bea we didn’t need crampons…

-Encouraged by good progress, we cracked some jokes, like ‘it’s only necessary to have microspikes and walking poles to climb this mountains.
-Great, we have both, you have miscrospikes and I have a pole!
+Encouraged by good progress, we cracked some jokes, like ‘it’s only necessary to have microspikes and walking poles to climb this mountain.
+Great, we have both, you have miscrospikes and I have a pole!’

 We didn’t even realise that very soon we were already half way up and approaching North Peak of Ben Arthur.

-Guess what?
-Yes, it was a great spot for a break!
-Before final approach to the highest summit of The Cobbler we took a couple of minutes to have snacks and hot tea, enjoy sunshine, amazing views around and the fact that, amazingly, the wind stopped completely (which does not happen in Scotland very often!)
+Before final approach to the highest summit of The Cobbler we took a couple of minutes break for snacks and hot tea, to enjoy sunshine, amazing views around and the fact that, amazingly, the wind stopped completely (which does not happen in Scotland very often!)

-Happy and rested we climbed the last 200 metres to the summit.
-We were both really happy to have finally climbed it!
+Happy and rested we climbed the remaining 200 metres to the summit.
+We were both elated to have finally climbed it!

 After taking dozens of photos we were ready to call it a day and return to the car park, by retracing our steps (literally) down to the North Peak and further, to the junction of paths and the glen.
 This way was the fastest and safest route in the conditions given.